-The Serengeti National Park is the undoubtedly one of the most famous game reserves in Africa, particularly for the Wildebeest Migration.
-Almost one third of Tanzania's land comprises national parks, game and forest reserves, and other protected areas.
+The Serengeti National Park is undoubtedly one of the most famous game reserves in Africa, particularly for the Wildebeest Migration.
+Almost one-third of Tanzania's land comprises national parks, game and forest reserves, and other protected areas.

 Tanzania game reserves are generally divided into the popular Northern Safari Circuit or the rugged Southern Safari Circuit.
-Most first time visitors to Tanzania opt to visit the Northern Circuit that includes the incredible Serengeti, Ngorongoro Crater, Lake Manyara and Tarangire; however, travellers wishing to avoid large groups of tourists will find the reserves in the southern part of Tanzania remote, rugged and vast.
+Most first time visitors to Tanzania opt to visit the Northern Circuit that includes the incredible Serengeti, Ngorongoro Crater, Lake Manyara, and Tarangire; however, travelers wishing to avoid large groups of tourists will find the reserves in the southern part of Tanzania remote, rugged and vast.

-Tanzania is most famous for hosting the Wildbeest Migration, which circulates through the celebrated Serengeti National Park and Kenya's Masai Mara with river crossings occuring from July to October at the Mara and Grumeti Rivers; and calving occuring in February.
+Tanzania is most famous for hosting the Wildebeest Migration, which circulates through the celebrated Serengeti National Park and Kenya's Masai Mara with river crossings occurring from July to October at the Mara and Grumeti Rivers; and calving occurring in February.

 The Ngorongoro Crater, an ancient volcano, is recognised as one of the Seven Natural Wonders of Africa, and in its valley floor resides one of the highest predator densities in Africa.